Regional Ecosystem Accounting

 Global Biodiversity Modelling

-This strategic project funded by CSIRO is modelling current and future biodiversity across the globe at fine resolution (1 km).
-New modelling and analysis infrastructure (called BILBI) has been developed and applied to model community-level patterns in compositional change for all the world’s vertebrates, invertebrates, and plants.
-These models are being coupled with down-scaled landuse layers generated by the team (and published here in Ecology and Evolution) to undertake a range of global and regional biodiversity assessments (see BILBI_Global_Applications).
+This strategic project funded by CSIRO modelled current and future biodiversity across the globe at fine resolution (1 km).
+New modelling and analysis infrastructure (called BILBI) was developed and applied to model community-level patterns in compositional change for all the world’s vertebrates, invertebrates, and plants.
+These models have been coupled with down-scaled landuse layers generated by the team (and published here in Ecology and Evolution) to undertake a range of global and regional biodiversity assessments (see BILBI_Global_Applications).